DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

                         No more jobs will be launched after having cpu_user_queue number of jobs in the queue.
 This prevents users from filling the queue, while still allowing to aim for a high cpu_free target.
-                        Default=500
-  --qsub_cmd=QSUB_CMD   Is set automatically by --node flag --node                If executed on dedicated node.
-Although this works,
-                        consider using --crontab instead.
+Default=5 --qsub_cmd=QSUB_CMD   Is set automatically by --node flag --node                If executed on dedicated node.
+Although this works, consider using --crontab instead.
 Default=False --sort                Sort pbs file list.
-Default=False --crontab             Crontab mode.
-Implies --cache, and not compatible with --node.
-When all jobs are done, crontab -r will remove all the user's current crontab jobs.
-Default=False --debug               Debug print statements.
+Default=False --crontab             Crontab mode: %prog will check every 5 (default) minutes if more jobs can be launched.
+Not compatible with --node.
+When all jobs are done, crontab -r will remove all existing crontab jobs of the current user.
+                        Use crontab -l to inspect current crontab jobs, and edit them with crontab -e.
+Default=False --every_min=EVERY_MIN
+                        Crontab update interval in minutes.
+Default=5 --debug               Debug print statements.
 Default=False

 ```